Frshy/optifine-proxy-server/README.md

 Mysql database that I use is named capes and has one table - users and this is structure of it:
 ![image](https://user-images.githubusercontent.com/79219288/138592031-9e3b2987-1c3f-477d-828f-f977f0809682.png)

-Feel free to commit if you do something very juicy or even less juicy :)
+Feel free to commit if you do something juicy :)
 If you have any questions open an issue or dm me or smth